 Access to funding

 Worldwide, women, girls and trans people lack both the quantity and quality of funding they need to put their plans in action.
 Funders are not doing enough to ensure that small, community-led feminist activists can access resources.
 Application processes are complicated and time-consuming.
 Funding decisions are usually made by people far removed from the injustice at hand.
 Funders place a premium on short-term, quantifiable results, even though deep and lasting social change takes time.
 What funders think is important may not match the priorities of the people they aim to support.

 Funding more and better

-Mama Cash knows that change starts with bold groups of women, girls and trans people who collectively organise to address the injustices they face.
+Mama Cash knows that change starts with bold groups of women, girls, trans people and intersex people who collectively organise to address the injustices they face.
 They are the experts.
 Sex workers know best how to ensure that their own working conditions are safe and decent.
 Indigenous women have clear solutions for protecting their territories and livelihoods.
 Girls have solid strategies for defending their sexual and reproductive rights.
 These groups are already bringing about transformational change.
 With more and better funding, their achievements can be amplified.
 And that is exactly what is needed to address the colossal problem of inequality and injustice.

 What do we mean by better funding?
 We mean application and reporting processes that are accessible and manageable for smaller organisations.
 We mean grants that support an organisation’s regular work and internal capacity building, not just a stand alone project.
 Better funding means grants that are multi-year and flexible, allowing groups and movements to experiment, try new strategies and decide for themselves how best to pursue their goals.